UNDP-Data/geohub/documentation/docs/sharing/share_map.md

 The following operations can be done according to your permission of a map.

+- **VIEW** button: Map editor page is opened if clicked.
+You can see the map with full functionality and change map visualization settings.
+- **EDIT** button: It is available for **Editor** and **Owner**.
+You can change layer title and access level from a dialog shown in the below figure.
 - **STAR** button: It is available for signed users.
 You can add the map to your favourite.
-- **EDIT** button: It is available for **Editor** and **Owner**.
-You can change layer title and access level from a dialog shown in the below figure.

 ![Edit dialog for an example map](../assets/sharing/share_map_3.png){:style="width: 400px;"}